 “Mommy, why can’t you and Daddy live in the same house again?”

-My boy asked that one afternoon after I picked him up from school, it threw me off completely.
+My boy asked that one afternoon after I picked him up from school, and it threw me off completely.
 He spent a week living with his father while I tried to chase a dream in Bali.
-After a few deep breaths, I finally told him “Because Mommy and Daddy are divorced, Alex.”
+After a few deep breaths, I finally told him, “Because Mommy and Daddy are divorced, Alex.”
 Then I asked him to sit next to me.

 “Do you remember what divorce means?” as I gently stroked his hair.